 Use the drop-down in the header to select whether you’d like to view KPI data for the entire company or for an individual clinic.
 This page defaults to showing company/account-level data, which is designated by (Acct).

 View company and individual clinic productivity over the past twelve months for the following metrics.
 Note: These KPIs include finalized notes for both SOAP 1.0 and 2.0 Data:

 - Referral Conversion Rate: the percent of referrals who actually become patients, as tracked through patient cases and finalized initial evaluations.
 Equation: Converted Referrals/Total Referrals x 100 = Referral Conversion Rate.

 - Visits per Discharge: the average number of visits a patient has within his or her discharged episode of care, which Analytics derives from the total note count associated with the patient case.
 Equation: the total number of visits for all discharged cases/total number of discharged cases.

 - Cancel/No Show Rate: the number of Cancel and No-Show appointment types divided by the total number of created appointments.
 Equation: (No-Shows + Cancellations) / total number of scheduled visits.

 - Units per Visit: the average number of CPT codes billed for a visit, as documented in the SOAP note.
-Equation: the total number of billed units/total number of finalized billable notes.
+Equation: the total number of documented (billed) units/total number of finalized billable notes.
 Excludes no-charge visits, G-codes, and L-codes.